OpenEvalProject/evals/manuscripts/elife-44252/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/44252/elife-44252-fig4-v1.jpg)

-**Figure 4.:** H9.(A) Representative confocal images of DIV 14 primary hippocampal neurons expressing CD4ΔCT (left), CD4-ctCB1RWT (middle), or CD4-ctCB1RΔH9 (right).
+**Figure 4.:** (A) Representative confocal images of DIV 14 primary hippocampal neurons expressing CD4ΔCT (left), CD4-ctCB1RWT (middle), or CD4-ctCB1RΔH9 (right).
 Neurons were subjected to 2 hr of antibody feeding followed by stripping of surface antibody to reveal the endocytosed pool of receptors.
 Upper panels for each condition show a whole cell field of view and lower panels are enlargements of axonal (a) and dendritic (d) ROIs.
 Green = total; red = endocytosed; blue = dendritic marker (MAP2).
 Merge: endocytosed to total seen as yellow.
 Scale bar = 20 µm.
 (B) Quantification of data presented in (A).
 Both CD4-ctCB1RWT and CD4-ctCB1RΔH9 were significantly more internalised in dendrites, but not in axons, than CD4 alone.
 Three independent experiments; n = 24–26 neurons per condition.
 Two way ANOVA with Sidak’s post hoc test.
 Axons, CD4 vs. WT vs. ΔH9: mean ± SEM, 1.00 ± 0.040 vs. 1.065 ± 0.039 vs. 1.148 ± 0.048; N = 3, n = 24 vs. N = 3, n = 26 vs. N = 3, n = 24; nsp ≥ 0.3514.
 Dendrites, CD4 vs. WT: mean ± SEM, 1.042 ± 0.038 vs. 1.250 ± 0.051; N = 3, n = 24 vs. N = 3, n = 26; *p = 0.0279.
 Dendrites, CD4 vs. ΔH9: mean ± SEM, 1.042 ± 0.038 vs. 1.355 ± 0.060; N = 3, n = 24 vs. N = 3, n = 24; *p < 0.0001.
 Dendrites, WT vs. ΔH9: mean ± SEM, 1.250 ± 0.051 vs. 1.355 ± 0.060; N = 3, n = 26 vs. N = 3, n = 24; nsp = 0.8275.

-## H9 restricts delivery of CB1R to the dendritic membrane
+#### H9 restricts delivery of CB1R to the dendritic membrane

 To further explore the possibility that H9 is involved in the axonal surface polarity of CB1R, we used RUSH to compare the forward trafficking of SBP-EGFP-CB1RWT and SBP-EGFP-CB1RΔH9.
 We labelled all the CB1R that had been surface expressed (surface + endocytosed) 0, 30, 60, and 90 min after biotin-mediated release from the ER.
 Representative neuronal images at 90 min after biotin-mediated release are shown in Figure 5A.

 ![Figure 5.](https://cdn.elifesciences.org/articles/44252/elife-44252-fig5-v1.jpg)

-**Figure 5.:** H9 both restricts delivery of CB1R to the dendritic membrane and plays a role in surface retention of CB1R.The trafficking of RUSH SBP-EGFP-CB1R following release with biotin was monitored after 0 (no biotin), 30, 60, and 90 min in DIV 13 hippocampal neurons.
+**Figure 5.:** The trafficking of RUSH SBP-EGFP-CB1R following release with biotin was monitored after 0 (no biotin), 30, 60, and 90 min in DIV 13 hippocampal neurons.
 (A) Representative confocal images of hippocampal neurons expressing SBP-EGFP-CB1RWT or SBP-EGFP-CB1RΔH9 90 min after release with biotin.
 Upper panels for each condition show whole cell field of view and lower panels are enlargements of axonal (a) and dendritic (d) ROIs.
 Green = total; red = surface + endocytosed; magenta = surface; blue = axon marker (Ankyrin-G).
 Merge: surface to total seen as white; endocytosed to total seen as yellow.
 Scale bar = 20 µm.
 (B) Quantification of data represented in (A).
 Time-resolved analysis of surface + endocytosed receptors shows significantly more SBP-EGFP-CB1RΔH9 reaches the surface of dendrites than SBP-EGFP-CB1RWT, indicating that H9 may play a role in restricting delivery to the dendritic surface.
 Two-way ANOVA with Sidak’s post hoc test.
 Three to seven independent experiments, n = 26–63 neurons per condition.
 60 min, WT vs. ΔH9: mean ± SEM, 0.497 ± 0.022 vs. 0.711 ± 0.036; N = 8, n = 63 vs. N = 8, n = 48; ****p < 0.0001.
 90 min, WT vs. ΔH9: mean ± SEM, 0.766 ± 0.054 vs. 1.08 ± 0.066; N = 4, n = 26 vs. N = 4, n = 31; ****p < 0.0001.
 C) Quantification of data represented in (A).
 Time-resolved analysis of surface + endocytosed receptors shows no difference between SBP-EGFP-CB1RWT and SBP-EGFP-CB1ΔH9 in reaching the surface of the axon.
 Two-way ANOVA with Sidak’s post hoc test.
 N = three to seven independent experiments, n = 26–63 neurons per condition.
 0, 30, 60, 90 min, WT vs. ΔH9: p > 0.2459.
 (D) Quantification of data represented in (A).
 Analysis of surface + endocytosed polarity demonstrates a defect in polarised delivery of SBP-EGFP-CB1RΔH9 compared to SBP-EGFP-CB1RWT.
 Unpaired t-test.
 N = four independent experiments, n = 26–31 neurons per condition.
 WT vs. ΔH9: mean ± SEM, 2.03 ± 0.136 vs. 1.46 ± 0.13; N = 4, n = 26 vs. N = 4, n = 31; **p = 0.0038.
 (E) Quantification of data represented in (A).
 Analysis of surface polarity revealed no difference between SBP-EGFP-CB1RWT and SBP-EGFP-CB1ΔH9.
 Unpaired t-test.
 N = four independent experiments, n = 26–31 neurons per condition.
 WT vs. ΔH9: mean ± SEM, 3.935 ± 0.329 vs. 4.075 ± 0.361; N = 4, n = 26 vs. N = 4, n = 31; nsp = 0.7797.
 (F) Quantification of data represented in (A).
 Time-resolved analysis of surface receptors shows significantly less SBP-EGFP-CB1ΔH9 than SBP-EGFP-CB1RWT on the surface of axons 90 min after release, most likely due to increased endocytosis of the ΔH9 mutant.
 Two-way ANOVA with Sidak’s post hoc test.
 N = three to eight independent experiments, n = 26–63 neurons per condition.
 90, WT vs. ΔH9: mean ± SEM, 1.498 ± 0.144 vs. 1.154 ± 0.123; N = 4, n = 26 vs. N = 4, n = 31; **p = 0.0066.
 (G) Quantification of data represented in (A).
 Time-resolved analysis of surface receptors shows significantly less SBP-EGFP-CB1ΔH9 than SBP-EGFP-CB1RWT on the surface of dendrites 60 and 90 min after release, most likely due to increased endocytosis.
 Two-way ANOVA with Sidak’s post hoc test.
 N = three to eight independent experiments, n = 26–63 neurons per condition.
 60, WT vs. ΔH9: mean ± SEM, 0.262 ± 0.013 vs. 0.21 ± 0.018; N = 8, n = 63 vs. N = 8, n = 48; *p = 0.0232.
 90, WT vs. ΔH9: mean ± SEM, 0.408 ± 0.038 vs. 0.312 ± 0.030; N = 4, n = 26 vs. N = 4, n = 31; **p = 0.0011.

 Interestingly, significantly more SBP-EGFP-CB1RΔH9 than SBP-EGFP-CB1RWT reached the surface of dendrites during the time course of our experiments (Figure 5B), whereas trafficking to axons was similar for both SBP-EGFP-CB1RWT and SBP-EGFP-CB1RΔH9 (Figure 5C).
 These altered properties resulted in a significant difference in the surface + endocytosed polarity index after 90 min (Figure 5D) and are consistent with a role for H9 in restricting delivery of CB1R to the dendritic membrane.

-## H9 plays a role in the surface retention of CB1R
+#### H9 plays a role in the surface retention of CB1R

 Surprisingly, in contrast to the total amount of CB1R that had been surface expressed during the time course (surface + endocytosed; Figure 5D), the polarity of the amount of CB1R on the cell surface 90 min after biotin-mediated release was identical for SBP-EGFP-CB1RWT and SBP-EGFP-CB1RΔH9 (surface; Figure 5E).
 Closer analysis revealed identical levels of axonal surface expression of both SBP-EGFP-CB1RWT and SBP-EGFP-CB1RΔH960 min after release from the ER.
 However, at 90 min there is significantly less surface expression of ΔH9 mutant (Figure 5F) suggesting that, although similar amounts of SBP-EGFP-CB1RWT and SBP-EGFP-CB1RΔH9 reach the surface, surface expression of SBP-EGFP-CB1RΔH9 is less stable than that of the wild-type.
 Furthermore, in dendrites, the increased delivery and surface trafficking of the ΔH9 mutant is counteracted by the fact that less is retained at the surface 60 min after ER release (Figure 5G).
 Taken together these results suggest that, separate from its role in restricting delivery to the dendritic membrane, H9 also plays a role in membrane stability and retention at both axons and dendrites.

-## H9 stabilises CB1R at the surface
+### H9 stabilises CB1R at the surface

 To investigate the role of H9 in membrane stability, we next compared surface expression (Figure 6A) and endocytosis (Figure 6B) of EGFP-CB1RWT and EGFP-CB1RΔH9 in axons and dendrites at steady-state.
 EGFP-CB1RΔH9 displayed lower levels of surface expression (Figure 6C), as well as increased endocytosis (Figure 6D) in both axons and dendrites compared to EGFP-CB1RWT, suggesting H9 plays a role in stabilising CB1R at the surface of both axons and dendrites.
 Moreover, similar to our findings using RUSH, there was no difference in surface polarity between EGFP-CB1RWT and EGFP-CB1RΔH9 (Figure 6E).
 These results suggest that, while H9 plays a role in CB1R surface expression and endocytosis, its potential to mediate surface polarity is masked in the full-length receptor.

 ![Figure 6.](https://cdn.elifesciences.org/articles/44252/elife-44252-fig6-v1.jpg)

-**Figure 6.:** H9 stabilises CB1R at the axonal surface.(A) Representative confocal images of surface stained DIV 14 hippocampal neurons expressing EGFP-CB1RWT or EGFP-CB1RΔH9.
+**Figure 6.:** (A) Representative confocal images of surface stained DIV 14 hippocampal neurons expressing EGFP-CB1RWT or EGFP-CB1RΔH9.
 Green = total; magenta = surface; blue = axon marker (Ankyrin-G).
 Merge: surface to total seen as white.
 (B) Representative confocal images of DIV 14 primary hippocampal neurons expressing EGFP-CB1RWT or EGFP-CB1RΔH9.
 Neurons were subjected to 2 hr of antibody feeding followed by stripping off of surface antibody to reveal the endocytosed pool of receptors.
 Green = total; red = endocytosed; blue = axon marker (Ankyrin-G).
 Merge: endocytosed to total seen as yellow.
 (C) Quantification of data shown in (A).
 Surface expression of EGFP-CB1RΔH9 in both axons and dendrites was significantly reduced compared to EGFP-CB1RWT.
 Two-way ANOVA with Tukey’s post hoc test.
 N = ten independent experiments; n = 80–88 neurons per condition.
 Axons, WT vs. ΔH9: mean ± SEM, 1 ± 0.028 vs. 0.765 ± 0.029; N = 10, n = 80 vs. N = 10, n = 88; ****p < 0.0001.
 Dendrites, WT vs. ΔH9: mean ± SEM, 0.335 ± 0.016 vs. 0.247 ± 0.017; N = 10, n = 80 vs. N = 10, n = 88; *p = 0.0392.
 (D) Quantification of data shown in (B).
 Endocytosis of EGFP-CB1RΔH9 is significantly increased compared to EGFP-CB1RWT in both axons and dendrites.
 One-way ANOVA with Tukey’s post hoc test.
 N = seven independent experiments; n = 49 neurons per condition.
 Axons, WT vs. ΔH9: mean ± SEM, 1.00 ± 0.058 vs. 1.38 ± 0.08; **p = 0.0026.
 Dendrites, WT vs. ΔH9: mean ± SEM, 0.689 ± 0.05 vs. 1.225 ± 0.105; ****p < 0.0001.
 (E) Quantification of data shown in (A) presented as the surface polarity index.
 There was no difference in surface polarity between EGFP-CB1RWT or EGFP-CB1RΔH9.
 Mann-Whitney test.
 N = ten independent experiments; n = 80–88 neurons per condition.
 WT vs. ΔH9: mean ± SEM, 3.298 ± 0.1812 vs. 3.915 ± 0.3367; N = 10, n = 80 vs. N = 10, n = 88; p = 0.6886.

-## CB1RΔH9 is less efficient at activating downstream signalling pathways and more susceptible to agonist-induced internalisation
+### CB1RΔH9 is less efficient at activating downstream signalling pathways and more susceptible to agonist-induced internalisation

 Because CB1R surface expression and polarisation has been linked to its activity (Leterrier et al., 2006; Ladarre et al., 2014), we investigated if deleting H9 affects CB1R downstream signalling pathways.
 Measuring the signalling efficiency of EGFP-CB1RΔH9 in neurons would require the complete removal of endogenous CB1R so we expressed EGFP-CB1RWT or EGFP-CB1RΔH9 in HEK293T cells, which do not express endogenous CB1R (Atwood et al., 2011) and are routinely used to measure activation of the ERK pathway.
 Cells were treated with vehicle (EtOH) or stimulated with the selective CB1R agonist ACEA (arachidonyl-2'-chloroethylamide) (Hillard et al., 1999) and blotted for ERK1/2 phosphorylation as a measure of signalling downstream of CB1R (Daigle et al., 2008).
 There was no significant difference in ERK1/2 phosphorylation in cells expressing EGFP-CB1RWT or EGFP-CB1RΔH9 under basal conditions in the absence of ACEA.
 However, upon ACEA stimulation, the level of ERK1/2 activation was significantly reduced in EGFP-CB1RΔH9-transfected cells compared to EGFP-CB1RWT-transfected cells expressing equivalent amounts of receptor (Figure 7A–C).
 Because the ΔH9 mutant is more internalised than the wild-type in neurons, we examined whether the deficiency in ERK1/2 phosphorylation was due to a similarly reduced surface expression in HEK283T cells.
 However, EGFP-CB1RWT and EGFP-CB1RΔH9 were surface expressed at equivalent levels in HEK293T cells, as determined by surface biotinylation experiments (Figure 7D–E), suggesting the ΔH9 mutant is deficient in its ability to activate downstream signalling pathways.